JanssenProject/jans/README.md

-# Jans Notify
+# Jansssen Notify
-Simple push notification server
+Janssen Notify is a simple push notification server.